BSalita/BBO-Downloader/README.md

 # BBO-Downloader
 Project to download BBO lin and traveler files.
 BBO is an online contract duplicate bridge gaming website.
-Not supported.
-Not end user friendly.
+The project is unsupported, and not end user friendly.
 Requires python programming knowledge.

 # Dependencies:
 - Python 3.8+